Gdoc/Admin

 In the chart, we see deforestation emissions per person, measured in tonnes of CO2 per year.
 For example, the average German generated half a tonne (510 kilograms) of CO2 per person from domestic and imported foods.

-At the top of the list, we see Brazil and Indonesia, which are some of the major producer countries.
+Towards the top of the list, we see Brazil and Indonesia, which are some of the major producer countries.
 The fact that the per capita emissions after trade are very high means that a lot of their food products are consumed by people in Brazil and Indonesia.
 The diet of the average Brazilian creates 2.7 tonnes of CO2 from deforestation alone.
 That’s more than the country’s CO2 emissions from fossil fuels, which are around 2.2 tonnes per person.

 But we also see that some countries which import a lot of food have high emissions.
 Luxembourg has the largest footprint at nearly three tonnes per person.
 Imported emissions are also high for Taiwan, Belgium, and the Netherlands at around one tonne.

-The average across the EU was 0.3 tonnes of CO2 per person.
+In the underlying paper, Pendrill et al. report that the average across the EU was 0.3 tonnes of CO2 per person.
 To put this in perspective, that would be around one-sixth of the total carbon footprint of the average EU diet.29

 Beef, soybeans, and palm oil are the key drivers of deforestation